dakumra/IPU-Mechanical-Engineering/README.md

 I hope that this repository is maintained and modified according to the needs of the students so please share this with your classmates and improve it for easier access to Information

+Drop any study material here and i'll arrange it and upload it to the mega cloud [Dropbox](https://www.dropbox.com/request/hoZieb4YAXOxLqWbITAO)

 Mega Cloud link for Books and Notes [mega.nz](https://mega.nz/folder/Jr1VnKbT#y-DRNWNWnbEBUZOoy8GtFg).